I’m currently doing some research on LASIK (Laser-Assisted In Situ Keratomileusis) surgeries, and this includes related procedures too.

 In Malta, the best clinic is St James.

-I’ve been to one of the more well-known clinics (not IMO) in Barcelona for a study that would determine whether I would be a candidate for Lasik or other similar surgeries.
+I’ve been to one of the more well-known clinics (not IMO) for a study that would determine whether I would be a candidate for Lasik or other similar surgeries.
 The equipment and clinic were top notch and I was treated very well, however, I got a distinct impression that this was a mass-production system, and I only got a few minutes with the doctor at the end of my two-hour session, where all he said was that I am a good candidate and there would be no problems.

 This was followed by a lengthier session with the customer care lady who did the sales talk and assured me how safe it was, how life-changing, etc. I found this last part of the study to be the one that really put me off.
 I don’t want to discuss anything with a customer care person, I want the doctor to fully explain the risks and evaluate with me whether this is the right choice for my lifestyle and even current life conditions.
 I’d be ready to pay as much as needed for the doctor’s time, but sadly the whole system seems to be set up to very efficiently pass through a number of patients through the process every day with no further thought to it.